RicoJia/ricojia.github.io/_posts/2024/2024-07-04-rgbd-slam-mono.markdown

 <img src="https://github.com/RicoJia/Omnid_Project/assets/39393023/27e5e2a9-fc12-431e-8778-77855504ee3e" height="300" width="width"/>
 </p>

 But only the first scenario has both canonical points' depths being positive.
 So, we just need to plug in R and t, and make sure that holds.
-This is called a "Cheirality Check" - it's done by **triangulation**.
+This is called a "Cheirality Check" - it's done by **triangulation** [1].
 Given $R$ and $t$, one can establish

 $$
 \begin{gather*}